 What can we help with?

-Meet with you regularly to discuss progress of your plan and work through any blocks to your goals and aspirations
+- Meet with you regularly to discuss the progress of your plan and work through any blocks to your goals and aspirations

 We work closely with other agencies to provide the best service possible; sometimes we may need to share information and this will be done on a strictly “need-to-know” basis, after consultation with you.
 This may involve sharing information relating to risks to the public, staff or yourself.